gmag11/Paperless_ngx_uploader/README.md

   - Tag selection dialog with search/filter.
   - Option to set default tags for uploads.
   - Selected tags are persisted and restored on startup.
-- Uploads the shared document with the configured/default tags.
+- Uploads shared documents with the configured/default tags.
 - Upload status indicator; on failure, a Snackbar notifies the user.
 - On success, the app returns to background.